grantgeorge/code-challenge/Readme.md

 ## How is it assessed?

-> This is in pseudo priority order
+> This is kinda™ in priority order

 - Code quality
 - Creativity